MichaelSebero/CoolRune-Variants/README.md

 	 CoolRune is a modified variant of Artix with enchanced performance, privacy and productivity.

 ## How to install CoolRune-NVIDIA
 .
-Install Artix s6 XFCE to your computer and run these commands below.
+Install Artix s6 XFCE on your computer and run these commands below.

 ```
 curl -LO t.ly/0MOT